indiesoftby/defold-liveupdate-reszip/README.md

 2. Follow the [Live Update tutorial](https://defold.com/manuals/live-update/) on the Defold website and exclude chosen collections in proxies.
 Use the `Zip` mode for Live Update and publish the Live Update content through `Project / Bundle...` or using `bob.jar` (the arg is `--liveupdate yes`).
 Move the resulting .zip file with resources into your production build folder.
 3. Look at the `example/main.script` to learn how to check for the missing resources and how to load them from the .zip resources file.

+### Tips

+The easiest way to use ResZip in your project is to move some of your audio files (i.e. sound components) to a proxied collection and exclude the collection for the release build.
+To play these sounds, you should make an external script that acts as a sound manager of all your in-game audio and knows when proxied sounds are loaded from the `resources.zip` file.

 ### Advanced Usage